Close

 Here's your strategic timeline from start to finish:

-• Weeks 4-5 before travel: Request invitation letter from Chinese partner
+Weeks 4-5 before travel: Request invitation letter from Chinese partner.
+Emphasize the need for proper notarization if applying in 2026, as requirements have tightened.

 Navigating Common Challenges

 Well, here's where theory meets reality.
 Even with perfect preparation, UAE residents occasionally encounter obstacles.
-Let's address the three most common challenges and their solutions:
+Let's address the most common challenges in 2026 and their solutions:

 Challenge 1: Invitation Letter Complications